glosie/formbuilder/README.md

 #FormBuilder

-A drag and drop form builder build on Backbone.js and Rails
+A drag and drop form builder built on Backbone.js and Rails

 ###Notes
 Uses thin server (for heroku deployment)